-The unit will be delivered with a range of learning and teaching methods including: lectures, one-to-one tutorials, group discussion reviewing progress.

-The unit will include how to keep a record of findings and employ them to support conservation practice.
-Pathway specific indicative content is as follows:

-- microscopy: the optical properties of materials and polarising light and how to use a microscope to identify materials - the chemistry involved in the main types of wet and dry methods of cleaning used in conservation & how to select apply appropriate methods of cleaning (gels, emulsions surfactants, detergents, soaps, enzymes, & saliva) - techniques in taking layered micro samples and in examining samples using white and UV polarising light microscopes - laser cleaning theory, EM radiation, & principles of FTIR & Raman analysis & the limitations of their application
+2 Learning & teaching Learning & Teaching The unit will be delivered with a range of learning and teaching methods methods including: lectures, one-to-one tutorials, group discussion reviewing progress.
+The unit will include how to keep a record of findings and employ Indicative content them to support conservation practice.
+Pathway specific indicative content is as follows: Stone, Wood & Books & Paper Decorative Surfaces microscopy: the optical microscopy: the optical properties of materials and properties of materials and polarising light and how to polarising light & how to use use a microscope to identify a microscope to identify materials materials the chemistry involved in the • chemical tests & cleaning main types of wet and dry treatments used in methods of cleaning used in conservation of Books & conservation & how to select Paper & apply appropriate methods • analytical techniques of cleaning (gels, emulsions including colorimetry, FTIR, microfadeometry, UV and IR surfactants, detergents, soaps, enzymes, & saliva) photography fibre identification and spot techniques in taking layered • micro samples and in testing bleaching and acidification examining samples using white and UV polarising light microscopes laser cleaning theory, EM radiation, & principles of FTIR & Raman analysis & the limitations of their application